bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

    }
 ) }}

-Similar to [derivatives](../05-derivatives/02-common-data-types.md), one SHOULD include ``RawSources`` as a key, specifying the filename of the source file used to generate this dataset.
+Similar to [derivatives](../05-derivatives/02-common-data-types.md), it is OPTIONAL to include ``Sources`` as a key in the sidecar JSON, specifying the filename(s) of the source file used to generate this dataset.
+If the filename(s) contains patient identifiable information, then it should not be stored in ``Sources``.

 Example: